Sport in Scotland: Rallying

-Away from the track, Scotland has always enjoyed a distinguished pedigree in stage rallying.
+Aside from racing, Scotland has a long and distinguished history in stage rallying.

 The McRae name is perhaps one of Scotland's most famous exports, with Colin McRae winning the World Rally Championship in 1995.
 His ‘flat-out’ driving style earned him millions of fans around the world and he enjoyed cult status during his 15-year career at the top of the sport.
 Colin was the son of 5-time British Rally Champion, Jimmy McRae, and brother of Alister McRae who also enjoyed success in the world of international rallying.

 Scotland's most recent world crown was won in 2001, when Perthshire born co-driver Robert Reid won the World Rally Championship with Richard Burns.

 Louise Aitken-Walker also made significant inroads into the male-dominated sport and is Britain's most successful female rally driver of all time, claiming the ladies world rally championship in 1990.

 Endurance racing

-One of the most enduring stories from the world of Scottish motorsport is that of the legendary Ecurie Ecosse racing team.
-From a humble back-street mews garage in Merchiston, Edinburgh the team stunned the motor racing world by beating household names such as Porsche and Ferrari.
+One of the stories from the world of Scottish motorsport is that of the Ecurie Ecosse racing team.
+From a back-street mews garage in Merchiston, Edinburgh, the team beat household names such as Porsche and Ferrari.
 In 1956, David Murray's team won the famous 24 Hours of Le Mans race with a privately entered D-type Jaguar, driven by Scotsmen Ron Flockhart and Ninian Sanderson.

 In more recent years, Scotland has continued to enjoy success in the world of endurance and sports car racing.
-Dumfrieshire's Allan McNish competed in F1 in 2002 for Toyota, but is best known for becoming one of the all-time greats in the gruelling world of sportscar racing, winning the 24 Hours of Le Mans three times and finishing on the podium on no fewer than six further occasions.
+Dumfriesshire's Allan McNish competed in F1 in 2002 for Toyota, but is best known for becoming one of the all-time greats in the gruelling world of sportscar racing, winning the 24 Hours of Le Mans three times and finishing on the podium on no fewer than six further occasions.
 In 2013, he also won the FIA World Endurance Championship (FIA WEC).
 Peter Dumbreck has also competed in the 1999 24 Hours of Le Mans, and is better known for his infamous accident in the 1999 event where his Mercedes-Benz CLR car suffered aerodynamic problems and took off, somersaulting through the air.
 In 2012, Bathgate's Marino Franchitti was confirmed as the first driver of Nissan's innovative DeltaWing as an unclassified entrant at Le Mans and in 2014 he won the 12 Hours of Sebring.
 Another star Scottish endurance driver is Ryan Dalziel who in 2012 won the FIA World Endurance Championship, as well as taking a class wins in the 24 Hours of Le Mans and in the 12 Hours of Sebring.